pkch29/Einhorn/README.md

 ## A simple dungeon game.

 Your task is to find the treasure and return to the entry.
-Some creatures will try prevent this.
+Some creatures will try to prevent this.
 Good luck.